shimo-lab/kadingir/README.md

-kadingir: Implementation of some methods of word embedding
+kadingir: Some methods of spectral word embedding
 =====================================================

 ## Implemented methods